jobtrek/how-postgres/basics/users_database.md

 When you start working on a project that needs to access the database, best practices would tell you to create a new user, database and schema.
-This steps allows you to securely split you different accesses to databases (via roles and access rights) and organize efficiently your work.
+These steps allows you to securely split your different accesses to databases (via roles and access rights) and organise efficiently your work.

-The next few lines goes through the different commands to manage users, db, and schemas.
+The next few lines go through the different commands to manage users, db, and schemas.

 If you need more advanced user or schema management techniques, feel free to